Lumi-supercomputer/lumi-userguide/docs/computing/jobs/batch-job.md

 If you want to perform specific operations in your batch script when a job has been requeued you can check the value of the `SLURM_RESTART_COUNT` variable.
-The value of this variable will be 0 if it's the first time the job is run.
-If the job has been restarted then the value will bethe number of times the job has been restarted.
+The value of this variable will be `0` if it's the first time the job is run.
+If the job has been restarted then the value will be the number of times the job has been restarted.

 ## Common error messages